 The Arkansas Audubon Society Halberg Ecology Camp is held each June at Camp Clearfork, a U.S. Forest Service camp between Hot Springs and Mt.
 Ida.

-In 2023, we are back to having two sessions at Camp Clearfork!
-Junior sessions will be held June 11-16 and 18-23, and are for students that will have just complete 5th or 6th grade at the time of camp.
+We are busy in the planning stage for the 2024 camps!
+Our dates for junior sessions will be June 9-14 and 16-21 and are for students that will have just completed 5th or 6th grade at the time of camp.
 Senior camp is by invitation only.

 First-year campers experience a variety of subjects including ornithology, aquatic biology, mammalogy, botany, entomology, geology and herpetology.